atecarlos/protractor-http-mock/README.md

 * `zigzackattack` for their contribution on post data matching.
 * `matthewjh` for their pull request to allow the plugin to play nice with interceptors.
 * `stevehenry13` for their pull request to allow the plugin to work with transforms.
+* `brandonroberts` for the fantastic work on interceptors and promises.